 The 2021 Africa Cup of Nations was moved back to January due to unfavourable climatic conditions in the host country in June and was due to be played from the 9th January to 6th February 2021.
 However the tournament was postponed due to the Covid-19 pandemic and will be held exactly one year later, from the 9th January to 6th February 2022.

 Where is the Africa Cup of Nations?

-The Final will be held at the Cairo International Stadium on the 19th July 2019.
+The Final will be held at the newly built Paul Biya Stadium in Yaounde on the 6th February 2022.

-Who is competing in the Africa Cup of Nations?
+Who competes in the Africa Cup of Nations?

 How do I get tickets to the Africa Cup of Nations?

-Ticket information has yet to be released, however consult the official website here to check for updated information.
+Consult the official website here to check for updated ticket information.